ValentinoUberti/OCP-DR-Blog/README.md

 ![OpenShift Disaster Recovery](images/title.png?raw=true "Title")

-# Cold start OpenShift Disaster Recovery
+# OpenShift Disaster Recovery - A cold start story

 We consultants often have to adapt to the customer's infrastructural situation and find the simplest and most maintainable way to face problems that are not always easy to solve.